nouredd2/puzzles-utils/README.md

 # puzzles-utils
-Script and experiment file for the puzzles experiment on the DETER testbed
+Script and experiment files for the puzzles experiment on the DETER testbed